google/mdoc-credential/README.md

 of elements here to ensure that a credential request is successful.
 Of course, it's also fine to use the same set of elements for both.

-A successful request returns a `MdocCredential`, which itself simply contains the HPKE-encrypted `DeviceResponse` CBOR.
+A successful request returns a `MdocCredential`, which itself contains the HPKE-encrypted `DeviceResponse` CBOR and the encapsulated sender key.
 The example app contains some code to do HPKE via [Tink](https://developers.google.com/tink) and uses [cbor-java](https://github.com/c-rack/cbor-java) to parse the `DeviceResponse`.
 This code or variants of it may find their way into the `identity-credential` project eventually.